 The medical terminology for painful sex is dyspareunia (pronounced dis-pah-ROO-nee-uh), meaning “badly mated” in Greek.
 Even though it’s more commonly associated with menopausal women, it is quite normal for younger women to experience painful sex.
-The pain felt can be excruciating or mild, stinging or burning and it can be felt either on the outer walls of the vagina, or deep inside.
-Though it’s expected that 75% of women would experience some form of dyspareunia during their lifetime, experts suggest that at any given time about 22% of women experience it.
-So if you are surrounded by 4 other sexually active women, chances are, one is experiencing painful sex, even if they are saying nothing.
+The pain felt can be excruciating or mild, stinging or burning, and it can be felt either on the outer walls of the vagina or deep inside.
+Though it’s expected that 75% of women would experience some form of dyspareunia during their lifetime, experts suggest that at any given time, about 22% of women experience it.
+So if you are surrounded by four other sexually active women, chances are one is experiencing painful sex, even if they are saying nothing.

 How is Dyspareunia Diagnosed?

 It can develop later in life, but some women may have been experiencing it since their first sexual encounter.
 It’s very unfortunate for the latter, because they won’t know any better until they finally open up to someone.
 If the pain in your nether regions doesn’t subside after a few days, contact your ob-gyn or any other health professional.

 They’ll ask when the pain began, when and where it hurts, and what the pain feels like; sharp knife-like pain, tenderness, burning or stinging sensation.
 They’ll also want to know what self care remedies you’ve administered and what your sexual relationship is like.
 If you use a ladies vibrator, say it.
 You’ve already taken the first bold step, don’t get shy now and leave anything out.
 If you’ve had surgery recently done in the area, state that as well.